Burlington Route - Colorado & Southern

 CB&Q No. 5632

-My friend Larry Uffelman (mentioned above) grew up in Galesburg in a railroad family.
-Upon discovering this web page recently he wrote me, "My grandfather and my father both worked for [the Burlington], and my Uncle Wilhelm worked for the Santa Fe.
+My friend Larry Uffelman, mentioned above, grew up in Galesburg in a railroad family.
+Upon discovering this web page some time ago he wrote me, "My grandfather and my father both worked for [the Burlington], and my Uncle Wilhelm worked for the Santa Fe.
 We lived just across the street from the Burlington line into Chicago and just about a half a block from the Santa Fe tracks.
 During the days of steam, the Burlington engines seemed to chuff out large clouds of smoke as they passed our house, leaving dirt and grit all over everything, including my mother's washing that she hung on the line in the backyard.
 If diesels hadn't come in when they did, my father would never have been able to hold his job."

 CB&Q No. 4992 and 4961